 “Everybody here [Fishtown’s 26th Police District] respected him.
 He not only had your back, he’d jump over you to protect you,” Capt.
 Lou Campione, commander of Fishtown’s 26th Police District said.

 The Travis Manion Foundation honored Spc.
-Pellegrini Jr. through our Character Does Matter program on Oct.
-18, 2012 when we told his story to inspire 150 cadets in the Army JROTC at Martin Luther King High School in Philadelphia, Pa.
+Pellegrini Jr. through the Character Does Matter program on Oct.
+18, 2012 when his story inspired 150 cadets in the Army JROTC at Martin Luther King High School in Philadelphia, Pa.